GoogleCloudPlatform/cloud-hackathons/hacks/disneyland-on-gcp/README.md

 ### Description

 #### Task 7.1: Initialize the Conversational Analytics Agent

 1. In BigQuery Studio, navigate to the **Agents** tab.
-2. Create a new agent named `disney_park_analyst` and connect it to your `disney` dataset containing all your tables.
+2. Create a new agent named `disney_park_analyst` and connect it to the table under disney dataset.
+You can also put the previously created BQ graph as a knowledge source.
+(You can either choose tables or a Graph, not both)

 #### Task 7.2: Use the Knowledge Catalog